+Alcohol withdrawal is a common problem with an addiction.
+It can cause some health, socioeconomic, financial and legal problems.
+Sometimes, Ativan is used for alcohol withdrawal.
 It occurs as an aftereffect of chronic alcohol abuse.
 It is also called alcohol discontinuation syndrome.
-The symptoms develop when you suddenly stop or reduce the intake by a significant amount.
+The symptoms develop when one suddenly stops or reduces the intake by a significant amount.
 Typically, they include minor anxiety and tremors.

 However, in other cases, they can be very severe and may cause convulsions or Delirium Tremens (DT).
 The latter is a potentially life-threatening complication.
 Death due to DT may occur in up to 5% of the patients who had it.

 Lorazepam, the active ingredient in Ativan, is a CNS depressant.
 It belongs to a class of medications which they call Benzodiazepines or only Benzos.
 It boosts the activity of a brain chemical GABA.
 As a result, it gives a feeling of relax and away from abnormal worries.
 They do not recommend using it continuously for more than four months.